 Funds will used for:

--Development of CONNEK curriculum and programing that will be built in NYC and Kingston, Jamaica including print and digital story telling coming out of the CONNEK team.
+-Development of CONNEK curriculum and programing that will be built in NYC and Kingston, Jamaica.

-- Development of our infrastructure for the 2019 trips - A 4-day Spring travel experience in Jamaica will initiate a program of cultural exchange that will culminate in a visit from a select group of Jamaican ambassadors to New York for a sister event in Summer 2019.
+- Development of our infrastructure for the 2019 trips - A 4-day Spring travel experience in Jamaica that will initiate a program of cultural exchange.
+This exchange will culminate then in a visit from a select group of Jamaican ambassadors to New York for a sister event in Summer 2019.